mennolui/wp-foyer/README.txt

 == Upgrade Notice ==

+= 1.3 =
+Introduces the External web page slide format.
+Displays a web page to your liking.
+This could be anything!
+A dashboard, a social media wall, a live feed, teletext, .. anything that has its own URL.

 = 1.2.6 =
 Fixes an issue where some HTML code was visible on Production slides.
 Changed the name of the Production slide format to Event, same terminology as in Theater for WordPress.
 Made it possible to enqueue Foyer scripts outside of the Foyer plugin.